gerardchung/regression_class_COPpaper/README.md

 ## STATA codes
 - an_regression_class.do
-- copy and paste the codes into your STATA do-file editor
+- Click "raw", and then copy and paste the codes into your STATA do-file editor

 ## Excel results
 - see "cop_p2_dep_results_v2.xlsx"